Moscow to Suzdal and Vladimir in less than $30

 When you are ready to go back to Vladimir, you will have to take a bus from the centre to Suzdal main bus stand.
 From Suzdal bus stand you will find a bus to Vladimir.
-Make sure you find the bus stand that is for the buses towards the main Suzdal bus station.
+Make sure you find the bus stand that is for the buses going towards the main Suzdal bus station.
 When I went to the bus stand I realized after asking a lady that I was at the wrong bus stop, so I crossed the street and went to the right one.
 Not every bus goes to the main bus station.
 There was a girl standing next to me who told me that I have to catch the same bus, which she is catching.
 Although I can speak Russian, Google Translate will completely help you.
 There is good mobile network everywhere and people are very friendly and happy to help.

 Back in Vladimir, the bus stand and railway station are in the centre of the city that makes it very convenient to walk to the city centre and see places of interest such as Holy Assumption Cathedral and Demetrius Cathedral.

 Should you take a day trip from Moscow to Suzdal and Vladimir?

 I spent a lot of time in Suzdal, therefore, I had less time to explore Vladimir, but whatever I saw was wonderful.
 A day trip from Moscow to Suzdal and Vladimir is possible, but if you are an avid explorer like me then I would suggest keeping one day for each city.